Enzzza/arduino-clock/README.md

 <br>

-Record all audio for hours and minutes and name them in this format '0000.wav' '0001.wav' this will be important later when we will use sound module to play this files
+Record audio for hours and minutes and name the files in this format '0000.wav' '0001.wav'.
+This will be important later when we use the sound module to play the audio files.

 <br>